Overc1ocker/HP-15-DA0014DX-Hackintosh/moreinfo/moreinfo.md

 Hint: The "setup" EFI variable is locked, however the "CPUsetup" variable is not.
 Use RU.exe to edit
 Set 0x3C to 0x0 to disable CFGlock
 I'm not responsible for bricked computers
+After, remove CFG-Lock quirks from opencore

 **If you have removed CFG lock, why not set DVMT-PreAlloc to 64mb**
 This will bring your IGPU to FULL POWER!
 This setting exists in the "SAsetup" EFI var (unlocked)
 Set 0xDF to 0x2 for the required 64MB of memory
+After this, remove the stolenmem patches